stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 - They can be used to prioritize requirements
 - They can be used during requirements elicitation
 - They can be used for test case design

+### Iterative Approach Quiz

+_What are the benefits of iterative approaches?_

+- Give developers early feedback
+- Minimize risk of developing wrong system
+- Accommodate evolving requirements